Transdisciplinary Science and Engineering News

 From Professor Cross

 In the lab, students join a research group of their choice and their research theme is decided based upon external research funding and potential social impact.
-The lab provides students an opportunity to learn about various research fields and enhances their breadth of knowledge.
+Many of the research topics is related to SDGs.
+This transdisciplinary lab provides students an opportunity to learn about various research fields and enhances their breadth of knowledge.
 Weekly lab seminars are held to discussion student’s research progress in English.
 However, Prof. Cross speaks, reads/writes Japanese in order to communicate with Japanese students.
 Japanese students are encouraged to challenge themselves and apply to join the lab in order to become a global researcher or engineer.
 The lab atmosphere supports both American and Japanese working styles.
-Graduates of the labs are working in Japan and other countries for governments, research institutes, NPOs, industry and teaching at universities.
+Graduates of the labs are working in Japan and in other countries for governments, research institutes, NPOs, industry and teaching at universities.

 Find more about the lab and the latest activities at the lab site別窓.